Posted on Oct. 8th, 2018 | By Mandy, Project Manager

 The material used on both molds range from opaque to transparent; the durometers are an array, from 30A-90D to UL 94-VO.
 Below is a list of other material types that are used.

-This material type has a high-temperature resistance, a good impact, and flexural resistance.
+This material type has high-temperature resistance, a good impact, and flexural resistance.
 They require these features in the application of thermoplastic.

 Has clear optical properties, similarly to acrylic of engineering production.
 Such as high transparency, good UV resistance, high reproduction accuracy, and easy polishing.